CDRT/mk_docs/docs/ref/bios/settings/thinkpad/network.md

 Field for entering EAP password.

+!!! info ""
-!> Password length: 1-63 characters.
+    Password length: 1-63 characters.

+!!! info ""
-!> Visible only for networks with security WPA2-Enterprise.
+    Visible only for networks with security WPA2-Enterprise.

 </details>